 Microsoft has set guidelines for when to use Skype for Business and Microsoft Teams.
 But, with the option to use both, this leaves customers without a clear sense of how to reach the hybrid UC coexistence.

 We started with the Skype Operations Framework.
 Since the introduction of Teams, this has evolved into Practical Guidance for Cloud Voice.
 These are both robust, tried and tested frameworks that help deploy and adopt Skype for Business and now Microsoft Teams.

 Options for upgrading to Microsoft Teams

 Microsoft has stated their vision for bringing together Intelligent Communications and collaboration is focused on Microsoft Teams.
-There are two upgrades paths provided by Microsoft, Basic & Pro.

 - Upgrade Basic is for smaller organizations or those with low Skype for Business adoption.
 This is designed to upgrade your entire organization to Teams at once.